top of page

 Aqua Intel Aotearoa

-That’s the goal of Aqua Intel Aotearoa: insights and actions for sustainable water use.
+Aqua Intel Aotearoa provides regions with insights and actions for sustainable water use.

 Aqua Intel Aotearoa is a partnership between Kānoa (the delivery arm of the Provincial Growth Fund) and GNS Science.
 It is a national science platform on regional water availability and storage.